rebeccaborissova/germeys-lab/README.md

 ## Germey's Lab!
 An AI-based chatbot that simplifies medical data and terminology geared towards children.

-Uses Google's Gemini LLM API to generate responses for the chatbot
+Uses Google's Gemini LLM API to generate responses for the chatbot(integration of the API still in progress)

 ## Dependencies: